 1. Take Time to Know Yourself

-Knowing yourself, your desires, your dreams, your dislikes, your fears—no matter how uncomfortable—will lead you to a place where you don't really care what others think about you.
-It is easier to set boundaries and gain a feeling of freedom and self worth because you know exactly what it is that you crave and what you need to be happy.
+Knowing yourself, your desires, your dreams, your dislikes, and your fears—no matter how uncomfortable—will lead you to a place where you don't really care what others think about you.
+It is easier to set boundaries and gain a feeling of freedom and self-worth because you know exactly what it is that you crave and what you need to be happy.

 2. Establish a Place of Sanctuary

 You need a place that feels safe.
 A place from all the noise and commotion.
 Somewhere to sit quietly and talk to yourself.
 Modern life has so many distractions and it can literally cause sensory overload.
 Personally, I am an extreme introvert.
 People, loud places, and stressful situations drain me.
 I need a place to recharge my energy, make sense of things that happen throughout the day, and sit quietly.
 Meditation and music are very important to me, but so is a quiet place I set aside for myself on my deck that I can just listen to the birds sing and feel the wind and sun.
 Time for just yourself (without answering the ringing phone, the text messages, or the emails) is okay.
 Everyone will be fine without you for a little while.
 Protect your energy.
 Guard it and restore it—your spirit will thank you.

 3. Make Time for Study